LinguaPhylo/linguaPhylo.github.io/setup.md

 ### IOException

-The most cases are caused by the inconsistent relative path between the input file and the data inside the LPhy script.
-Please see the subsection "Relative file path".
+In most cases, the issues arise from inconsistent relative paths between the input file and the data inside the LPhy script.
+For guidance on resolving this, please refer to https://linguaphylo.github.io/advanced/.

+Alternatively, check if you copy the data with the script file together to the target location.

 ```
 SEVERE: java.io.IOException: Cannot find Nexus file ! .../data/RSV2.nex, user.dir = ...